 Pacific Heritage Academy will collect academic data from a variety of sources.
-These sources will include the state standardized tests; the Direct Writing Assessment for 5th and 8th grade students, ACADIENCE reading and math data for grades K through 3, and CRT data for students in 2nd through 8th grade which will provide information regarding proficiency levels in the areas of Math, Science, and Language.
+These sources will include the state standardized tests; the Direct Writing Assessment for 5th and 8th grade students, DIBELS reading data for grades K through 5, and CRT data for students in 2nd through 8th grade which will provide information regarding proficiency levels in the areas of Math, Science, and Language.